DobyRahnev/Confidence-leak/README.md

 The data and code are distributed under the most permissive license (MIT).
 Feel free to use them as you please.
-If your work depends heavily on these codes, please cite the published paper (will include a reference here).
-Before the paper is actually published, you can simply cite these data as:
+If your work depends heavily on these codes, please cite the published paper in Psychological Science (see details above).

-Dobromir Rahnev.
-(2015).
-Confidence-leak: Data and code.
-Zenodo.
-10.5281/zenodo.18508

-(For instructions on other citation formats, go to: http://dx.doi.org/10.5281/zenodo.18508).

 If you have any questions, write to Doby Rahnev at drahnev@gmail.com.